reer-ide/rhino_mcp/README.md

 # RhinoMCP - Rhino Model Context Protocol Integration

-RhinoMCP connects Rhino, Grasshopper and more to Claude AI through the Model Context Protocol (MCP), allowing Claude to directly interact with and control Rhino + Grasshopper.
-If you provide a replicate.com api key you can also AI render images.
+RhinoMCP connects Rhino, Grasshopper and more to Claude AI through the Model Context Protocol (MCP), allowing Claude to directly interact with and control Rhino.
 This integration enables prompt-assisted 3D modeling, scene creation, and manipulation. (inspired by [blender_mcp](https://github.com/ahujasid/blender-mcp))

 ## Features